d9k/d9k-textbook/pr/pr-negative-space.md

 Memory allocation failure must be safely handled.
 You can't just panic if you're database.

+Reduce surface area - easier deploy, less ports, resources, simple modules interfaces.

+Zero technical debt for Tiger Beetle

+Walk & Talk.

+Tiger style will slow you down in a way that accelerates all other fases.

+NASA's Power of Ten Rules for Safery Critical Code - _\[limit language expression power for good\]_

+Lay a tripwires.
+Jamie putted the bugs in PR to check whether reviewers will find them :)

+Assertions for all argument and return values in functions.
+Self-verifying code.

+The ultimate purpose of abstraction is for correctness.

+Beginner programmer thinks _"if it compiles it's correct"_.

+Programmers think in positive space by default: how to succeed, how to compile.

+Hackers think in negative space: how to make fail.

+Environment is going to attack you.

+Often deadlock is caused by infinite `while`-loop.
+If you limit your loop with assertions you going to figure it out much quicker.

 ## MSDN Magazine: Cutting Edge - Invariants and Inheritance in Code Contracts | Microsoft Learn, 2011

 - https://learn.microsoft.com/ru-ru/archive/msdn-magazine/2011/june/msdn-magazine-cutting-edge-invariants-and-inheritance-in-code-contracts